Post-glitch Recovery and the Neutron Star Structure: The Vela Pulsar: Observations and Analysis

-The post-glitch recoveries are studied within the framework of the vortex creep model and the vortex bending model \citep{Erbil_2023}.
-We first model the frequency derivative measurements from the data using the vortex creep model.
-Then, we estimate the residuals obtained after subtracting the predicted value by the vortex creep model from the measured values.
+The post-glitch recoveries are studied within the framework of the vortex creep model and the vortex bending model \citep{Erbil_2023}, discussed in the previous section.
+A quick picture of the analysis process is as follows: We first model the frequency derivative measurements from the data using the vortex creep model.
+Then, we estimate the residuals obtained by subtracting the predicted values from the vortex creep model from the measured values.
 These residuals were investigated within the framework of the vortex bending model.
-The generalized Lomb-Scargle periodogram technique \citep{Lomb1976, Scargle1982, VanderPlas2018} was employed to detect periodicities in the residuals.
-Peaks with false alarm probabilities (FAP) below 5\% or Z-score above 3$\sigma$ were considered significant for vortex bending studies.
-FAP estimation was performed using the Astropy library \citep{Astropy2013}, which implements the~\citet{Baluev2008} approach.
+The generalised Lomb-Scargle periodogram technique \citep{Lomb1976, Scargle1982, VanderPlas2018} was employed to detect periodicities in the residuals.
+We used the {\tt Astropy}~\citep{Astropy2013} implementation of the generalised Lomb-Scargle periodogram.
+The Peaks with false alarm probabilities (FAP) below 0.1\% or Z-score above 3$\sigma$ were considered significant for vortex bending studies.
+FAP estimation was performed using the~\citet{Baluev2008} method.
 Alternative methods, including approximations based on effective independent frequencies and bootstrap resampling, yielded similar results.
-The Z-score significance is obtained from the tail of the one-sided Gaussian distribution corresponding to the observed FAP~\citep{Cowan2011, Ganguly_Desai_2017}.
-The formalism of the vortex creep and bending models is described in the next section.
+The significance of each detected peak is quantified using the Lomb–Scargle false-alarm probability (FAP).
+For interpretive purposes, we also report the equivalent z-score values~\citep{Cowan2011, Ganguly_Desai_2017}.
+The results of our analysis are presented in the next section.